P1kachu/I_was_bored/README.md

 Based on time rather than stock actions :D

 ### II/ Fake Zip Compressor
 Stupid but entertaining.
-Fake compressor that instead of compressing the file, delete it and display an error message.
+Fake Windows compressor that instead of compressing the file, delete it and display an error message.